Editorial review notes

 What this bill would actually do — in plain English

-- Cremation providers must give you a written description of exactly what type of service they are performing — before you sign anything.
+- Cremation providers would have to give you a written description of exactly what type of service they are performing — before you sign anything.

-- When you receive your pet's ashes, providers must include written certification that the remains belong to your specific pet.
+- When you receive your pet's ashes, providers would have to include written certification that the remains belong to your specific pet.

-- Providers cannot call a service "private" if your pet is cremated alongside other animals.
+- Providers could not call a service "private" if your pet is cremated alongside other animals.

-- Vets who refer you to a cremation provider must share that provider's written disclosure with you.
+- Vets who refer you to a cremation provider would have to share that provider's written disclosure with you.

 - Violations carry civil penalties: $1,500 first offense, $2,500 for each after.